lydiabower/blog/_posts/2017-07-14-how-to-get-a-mortgage-if-you're-on-a-visa.md

 The restrictions tend to be around the amount of loan-to-value (LTV) you have access to - whilst those with permanent residency may be able to access deals of up to 95%, this is more difficult if you’re on a visa.

-**Trying to find a mortgage on a visa?** Get a quick, honest, and fee-free mortgage service from Trussle.
-[Get started here](https://trussle.com/?utm_source=blog&utm_medium=get-started-cta "Get started here").